 - Chargeback fraud occurs when a chargeback is filed to receive a refund without having to return the item.
 This is virtual shoplifting because the purchaser keeps the item without paying for it if the chargeback is processed.

 Many business owners believe chargebacks are impossible to win.
 It’s true that it can be difficult to discern between true fraud, friendly fraud or chargeback fraud and determine responsibility for the dispute, but it is indeed possible to win a chargeback.

-What does that process entail?
+What does merchant credit card processing entail in the event of a chargeback?
 It’s a complex dance, really.

 8 Steps in the Chargeback Process